Trevor Fernandes

 Trevor Alexander Fernandes (born November 21, 1949) is an Indian-American former field hockey player who competed in the men's tournament at the 1984 Summer Olympics.
 Born in Zanzibar, he represented India and United States internationally.

 Early life

 Fernandes’ family hailed from Gaura Vaddo in Calangute.
 His father, Reginald Theoten worked for the British Government from 1926 to 1965 and was also the national coach.
 Both his brother, Mervyn, and sister, Beryl, played for Zanzibar.

 Sports career

 Zanzibar

 Fernandes started playing hockey in Zanzibar and even represented their the national team.
 In 1965, he scored a goal against Pakistan in a 2-1 defeat for Zanzibar.
 Fernandes played football for the Zanzibar First Division club Kikwajuni SC.

 India

-Upon retuning to India in 1967, he played hockey for Goan sides.
+Upon returning to India in 1967, he played hockey for Goan sides.
 He played for two and a half years with the All-India University Team.
-He then went on to play for India in the Pesta Sukan regional hockey championship in Singapore and also played the Test matches against Great Britain in 1973..
+He then went on to play for India in the Pesta Sukan regional hockey championship in Singapore and also played the Test matches against Great Britain in 1973.